 There’s a port city west of Ontario in Canada known as Hamilton, also called “The City of Waterfalls.”
 Niagara Escarpment divides the city and it’s full of conservation areas and of course, waterfalls.
 Other attractions in Hamilton include museums that will educate you on Canada’s history, gardens that are the largest in the world, and amazing Safari parks.
-Here are the 10 best things to do in Hamilton, Canada.
+Make time to visit each one by staying among the various accommodation options available in Hamilton.
+These include RV rentals and Airbnb vacation rentals.
+Ready to explore Hamilton?
+Here are the best things to do in Hamilton, Canada.

 This is a family-owned park with over 1,000 exotic birds and 100 species of animals.
 They have cheetahs, lions, giraffes, zebra, ostrich, kangaroo, and other animals!
 You can also watch beautiful elephants swimming in the lake.
 They are really cute.
 There are walking areas for guests as well us tour buses.
 This place is perfect for your family!

 Address: 1386 Cooper Rd, Cambridge, ON N1R 5S2, Canada

 2. Dundurn Castle

 Of the many historic places for sightseeing in Hamilton, Dundurn Castle is definitely at the top of the list.
 There are 40 well-decorated rooms inside this castle, and a produce garden with lots of vegetables, herbs, and fruits.
 The castle boasts an Italian-style villa, renovated about 50 years ago.
 This castle included a zoo before it was turned into a museum in the 1900s.
 Originally built in the 1830s; an old castle full of memories from the past.
 You will be impressed with how they have preserved its condition.

 Address: 610 York Blvd, Hamilton, ON L8R 3E7, Canada

 Editor's Note: Photo taken from the establishment's official social account